lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

-While wielding an axe, give an incoming melee attack disadvantage to hit.
+While wielding an axe or hooked object, give an incoming melee attack disadvantage to hit.
 If your combat skill is exceptional (1d12) or better, give the incoming attack double disadvantage instead.

 ## Intercept